viamrobotics/docs/docs/tutorials/scuttlebot.md

 ## Requirements

 * A Raspberry Pi with Raspian OS 64-bit Lite and the viam-server installed.
-Refer to [Installing Raspian on the Raspberry Pi](/getting-started/rpi-setup/#installing-raspian-on-the-raspberry-pi) for more on that.
+Refer to [Installing Raspian on the Raspberry Pi](/getting-started/rpi-setup/#installing-raspian-on-the-raspberry-pi) if necessary.

 * <a href="https://www.scuttlerobot.org/shop/" target="_blank">A SCUTTLE Robot</a>[^asr]
 * A USB camera (webcam)